tomy7912348/sociology_stat/README.md

 # sociology_stat
-resources and demostration for teaching R in NTHU
+resources and demostration for teaching R in NTHU HSS by Eli Lin